-CN531 The Counseling Profession (3)
+CN531 Foundations of the Counseling Profession (2)

-This course is designed to introduce the student to the field of counseling; it's theoretical and philosophical bases, historical antecedents, current theories, ethical issues, professional identity and values, multicultural and diversity practice issues, social advocacy opportunities and provides an overview of current practice environments.
-Areas of practice include mental health settings, academic/career organizations, agencies, community centers, schools and private practice.
+This course is designed to introduce the student to the field of counseling.
+This course addresses the foundations of mental health counseling, it's theoretical and philosophical bases, historical antecedents, current theories, ethical issues, professional identity and values, multi-cultural and diversity practice issues, social advocacy opportunities and provides an overview of current practice environments.

-CN532 Social & Cultural Foundations (3)
+CN532 Social & Cultural Foundations (2)